Positive ID Labelling Ltd. Privacy Policy

 This information is collected through:

-- Cookies – Small text files stored on your device
+- Cookies and similar technologies – Small text files and storage mechanisms placed on your device

-- Google Analytics – Web analytics service (see section 5 below)
+- Google Analytics – Web analytics service (see Section 5.1)

 - Server logs – Standard web server logging